-When an outside signal stimulates a cell, the stored calcium is rapidly released from the ER in a pulsatile manner into the cell interior, resulting in activation of a number of key processes affecting synthesis of other signaling molecules, cell growth, differentiation and division.
-In response to external stress on the cell, release of calcium from these intracellular stores activates CRAC channels, causing even more calcium to move into the cell, and this calcium overload can trigger cell death.
+When an outside signal stimulates a cell, the stored calcium is rapidly released from the ER in a pulsatile manner into the cell interior, resulting in activation of several key processes affecting synthesis of other signaling molecules, cell growth, differentiation, and division.
+In response to external stress on the cell, release of calcium from these intracellular stores activates CRAC channels, causing even more calcium to move into the cell, and this calcium overload can trigger cell damage.

 Inhibiting CRAC Channels may provide therapeutic benefit in inflammatory diseases

 Inflammatory diseases including AP, respiratory failure, and kidney injury, are associated with the overactivation of CRAC channels, resulting in excess calcium entry that is toxic to cells, causing cellular injury or death that can exacerbate an accompanying inflammatory response.

 In preclinical studies, CalciMedica has shown a clear link between CRAC channel activation and a broad spectrum of acute and chronic illnesses that have inflammation in their pathogenesis.

 The inhibition of CRAC channels has the potential to modulate the immune response and protect against tissue cell injury.
 The goal of CalciMedica’s development programs is to explore the therapeutic benefits of CRAC channel inhibitors in inflammatory diseases of the pancreas, kidney and lung.

 The effects of CRAC channel over-activation in acute pancreatitis